How to tell if it’s your Monitor or GPU that is dying?

 3. Sometimes fixing a monitor or GPU can cost as much as getting a new one.
 If that’s the case, buying a new one makes more sense.

-4. If your current GPU can’t handle what you need it to do, like playing games or doing graphic design, getting a better one could be a good move, even if it’s still working okay.
+4. If your current GPU can’t handle what you need it to do, like playing games or doing graphic design, getting a better one could be the better idea, even if it’s still working quite okay.

 5. Make sure any new stuff you get works with your current setup.
 Also, think about getting something a bit more advanced than you need right now to make sure it lasts longer.

-A broken part could actually be a chance to upgrade to something better and more efficient.
-But, it’s important to weigh the cost of getting something new against the benefits.
-Sometimes, just fixing what you have can save you money.
+A failing part might actually be a chance to upgrade to better and more efficient one.
+But it’s important to weigh the cost of a new part against the benefits of upgrading.
+Sometimes, fixing what you have might be the cheaper way to go.

 Nyau Wai Hoe